List of Kuru kings

 Kuru was an ancient Indian kingdom.
-The kingdom was emerged as a branch of Rigvedic Puru tribe and lasted until Nandas of Magadha dethroned them in 350s BCE.
-Kuru kingdom is famous for Mahabharata and Kurukshetra War.
-Its capital was Hastinapura and Indraprastha.
+The kingdom emerged as a branch of the Rigvedic Puru Tribe (one of the Pāñcajanya) and the Rigvedic Bharata Tribe; perhaps it was a fusion of the two.
+It lasted until the Nandas (Mahapadma Nanda) of Magadha dethroned them in 350s BCE.
+The Kuru kingdom is famous for its role in the epic Mahabharata and Kurukshetra War.
+Its capital was Hastinapura, Āsandīvat (notably during the period of Parīkṣit; the son of Abhimanyu), Kausambhi (after Hastinapuri was flooded) and Indraprastha (temporarily during the Mahbharata and later on during the Mahajanapadas period).
+Kuru was among the sixteen Mahajanapadas.